vigneshavm/Interview-questions/Prompt Commands.md

 5. Alternative approaches
 6. Best practices for team adoption

-Format as if I'm conducting a technical training session.
+Format as if I'm explaining to interview panal.
 ```

 ### Node.js & Backend Prompts